 - Avoid contact with floodwater, which is likely contaminated.

 - Make lists of the damaged or lost items and take photos.

 - Hire a professional damage restoration company, such as PuroClean to get the home back in order safely and efficiently.

-Spring flooding disasters can strike in any given time, so it’s essential to make a plan and act fast to mitigate thunderstorm and flood risks.
+Spring flooding disasters can strike at any given time, so it’s essential to follow these storm preparedness tips.
 The PuroClean team stands ready to provide professional restoration services to any property affected by fire, water or mould damage.